-The plumbing designs under both action alternatives include installation of state- of- the- art sustainable low- flow plumbing fixtures, low- volume or foam- flush toilets, and push showers.
-Automatic fire sprinklers and fire safety equipment would meet NPS and other applicable standards.
+The plumbing designs under both action alternatives include installation of state- of- the- art sustainable lowflow plumbing fixtures, low- volume urinals and toilets, and push showers.
 Because site restoration and landscaping would use native species, no long- term irrigation would be required.